csccsid/CS5600_Project5/part4/code/bof/README.md

 ## Steps
+- Modify Makefile here and CMakeLists.txt under bofsan, to point to your unzipped llvm-12 toolchain
 - After finishing the bofsan.cpp, create a `build` folder alongside the `CMakeList.txt` file.
 - `cd build`
 - `cmake ..`